-Carpets may trap pollutants and allergens like dust mites, pet dander, cockroach allergens, particle pollution, lead, mold spores, pesticides, dirt and dust.
-Toxic gases in the air can stick to small particles that settle into carpets.1 These pollutants may become airborne during renovations, vacuuming or even walking on the carpet.
-In the home, children are more likely to be exposed to pollution in carpets.
-They spend time playing on the floor and place their hands in their mouths.
-If a large area is covered in carpet, it may be very difficult to remove indoor air pollutants and allergens.2
+Carpets and rugs may trap pollutants and allergens like dust mites, pet dander, cockroach allergens, particle pollution, lead, mold spores, pesticides, dirt and dust.
+Toxic gases in the air can stick to small particles that settle into carpets.
+These pollutants may become airborne during renovations, vacuuming or even walking on the carpet.

 Chemicals used in some new carpets, carpet pads and the adhesives used to install them can harm your health.
 Some of these products are made with volatile organic compounds (VOCs), which emit odors and chemicals.